rocissa/rss-website/sponsorship.md

 ## Call for Sponsors and Sponsorship Pricing Details Coming Soon!

 We are excited to announce we are preparing to open our Call for Sponsors in the coming weeks.

 In addition to that, information about the Platinum Sponsor SEE Track will also be available soon.
 These talks offer an excellent opportunity for sponsors to showcase their expertise and engage with the audience.

 While we finalize the details for opening sponsorship, we would like to inform you that our Call for Presentations is now open for vendor-neutral talks.
 This is a separate avenue where individuals can share their knowledge and insights with the community.
 You do not have to be a paid sponsor to participate in the Call for Presentations, as the presentations are awarded to individuals rather than companies.

 We kindly request you to note that the Call for Presentations is distinct from the SEE Track speaking slots, which is an exclusive benefit for Platinum Sponsors.
 The SEE Track speaking slots are specifically reserved for our esteemed sponsors to deliver presentations related to their products, services, or areas of expertise.

-If you are interested in submitting a Vendor Neutral Presentation for consideration, we invite you to visit our submission portal at https://www.rochestersecurity.org/speaking/.
+If you are interested in submitting a Vendor Neutral Presentation for consideration, we invite you to visit our submission portal at {{ site.speaking_page_url }}.
 You will find detailed instructions and a form to submit your proposal.

 Please keep an eye on your inbox for the forthcoming announcement regarding the RSS:{{ site.current_year }} Call for Sponsors and Sponsorship Pricing Details.